 1. “Position” Your Brand.

-The first element of the brand blueprint is to create and carve out a credible and profitable place in the consumer’s minds.
+The first element of the brand blueprint is to create and carve out a credible and profitable place in the consumer’s mind.
 This happens in one of three ways:

 - Being first in the niche or market